 Many people class baiting as something a narcissist will do when you put up a boundary.
-Still, baiting can happen at any point within a relationship with a narcissist, and it can happen with narcissistic friends, family, partners, parents, boss, whoever the narcissist is or was in your life.
+Still, baiting can happen at any point within a relationship with a narcissist.
+It can happen with narcissistic friends, family, partners, parents, bosses, or whoever the narcissist is or was in your life.

-Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking so that they can further their control over us.
+A narcissist uses baiting to provoke an emotional response from us so that they can have power over our emotions and, ultimately, over our thinking so that they can further their control over us.

-Baiting is used to make people feel, scared, guilty, responsible, anxious, even hopeful, which makes it easier for the narcissist to manipulate them further.
+Baiting is used to make people feel scared, guilty, jealous, resentful, angry, responsible, anxious, and even hopeful, which makes it easier for the narcissist to manipulate them further.

 A narcissist will love bomb, that fast involvement, flattery, those excessive gifts, to bait people into a relationship, especially if they feel their needs are no longer getting met in the relationship they are in.

 A narcissist will intentionally taunt someone to anger another by saying or doing things to annoy, hurt or upset them to taunt them deliberately.
 To hook, trap or entice someone and getting someone to do what the narcissist wants them to do.